Sleepwal/6.5840-2025/src/README.md

 An operation must observe the effects of all operations that have completed before the operation starts.
 See the FAQ on linearizability for more background.

-Linearizability is convenient for applications because it's the behavior you'd see from a single server that processes requests one at a time.

-For example, if one client gets a successful response from the server for an update request, subsequently launched reads from other clients are guaranteed to see the effects of that update.
-Providing linearizability is relatively easy for a single server.

 ### Get Started